The Nature Conservancy ’s mission is to conserve the lands and waters on which all life depends.

-Since 1981, The Nature Conservancy has conserved more than 27,000 acres in North Dakota.
+Since 1981, The Nature Conservancy has helped conserve more than 41,000 acres in North Dakota.
 We use science to develop innovative and pragmatic solutions to conservation challenges and work collaboratively to produce long lasting, tangible results.

 The Conservancy owns and manages a few select properties in North Dakota.
 We also work with landowners who are interested in using conservation easements to conserve native prairie and wildlife habitat.

 The Conservancy works with ranchers to fine-tune grazing to keep prairie healthy and productive for livestock and wildlife.